Petelombardo/hdhomerunsignal/README.md

 ## Usage

 1. **Device Selection**: Choose your HDHomeRun device from the dropdown
-2. **Channel Map**: Select the appropriate channel map (US Broadcast is default)
-3. **Tuner Selection**: Use the arrow buttons to switch between tuners
+2. **Tuner Selection**: Select which tuner to monitor/control
+3. **Channel Tuning**:
-4. **Channel Selection**: Enter the channel you want to tune to and press the tuner icon or hit enter
+   - Enter a channel number and press the tune button or hit Enter
+   - Use the Previous/Next buttons to step through channels
+   - The app automatically detects channels tuned by other applications (e.g., tvheadend)
-5. **Monitor Signal**: View real-time signal strength, SNR, and symbol quality
+4. **Monitor Signal**: View real-time signal strength (dBm), SNR (dB), and symbol quality
+5. **View Programs**: See detected programs/PIDs and ATSC 3.0 technical details when available
+6. **Channel Map**: Select the appropriate channel map (US Broadcast is default)

 ## Configuration